 If you proceed two miles further down US 64 west, you’ll come to Bust Your Butt Falls.
 This is a rushing terrace of falls that empties into a deep pool that’s as close to the proverbial Ol’ Swimming Hole as we’re likely to see in 21st Century America.
-The pool is the perfect tonic for a hot summer day or a bracing off-season dip that’s as unforgettable as, well, a waterfall named Bust Your Butt.
-If you’re feeling brave, there’s a rock that offers a 20-foot jump into the pool.
-No matter what your level of courage, avoid the temptation to ride the falls into the chilly waters – you will bust your butt (or worse).
+This popular swimming spot offers a deep plunge pool on the Cullasaja River near Highlands.
+Just be cautious or you will discover how the falls earned its name!

 It’s easy to catch a glimpse of the falls as you drive by; however, getting a better view is not easy.
 The falls are located beside of a series of blind curves on US 64 with sheer rock cliffs above and below the road.
 There is only one small pull-off near the falls, but walking on the road puts visitors in danger of being hit by a passing vehicle.

 Glen Falls is located off a dirt road three miles south of Highlands off NC 106 south.
 The turn-off is marked by a U.S. Forest Service sign.
 Glen Falls is composed of three large falls dropping approximately 640 feet on the east fork of Overflow Creek in Blue Valley.
 The one-mile foot trail down to the falls is steep (and feels a lot steeper going back up).